TheAbys/devops-bootcamp-12-terraform/README.md

 # 11 - Create Git Repository for local Terraform Project

 Adding a .gitignore for not versioning specific or sensitive Terraform files

+# 12 - Automate Provisioning EC2 with Terraform - Part 1

+Updated the terraform script so a custom vpc and subnet is created.
+AWS automatically generates a routing table for this vpc.
+Per default this routing table only contains a route definition for routing inside the vpc.
+For communication outside this vpc a internet gateway must be defined.